What is the Medicare Donut Hole?

 How costly can the coverage gap be?

-This means that while enrollees are in the donut hole, the coverage gap can amount to thousands of dollars.
-In other words, while in the donut hole enrollees must pay 100% of the retail cost of their drugs until they have spent a set amount.
-Some prescription drug plans offer minimal coverage on things like generic drugs while enrollees are in the donut hole, though these types of plans will usually charge a higher monthly premium.
+While enrollees are in the donut hole, the coverage gap could amount to thousands of dollars.
 Once an enrollee reaches the total out-of-pocket limit during the coverage gap, which is $4,950 in 2017, they are bumped out of the coverage gap and into “catastrophic coverage.”
-Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or copayment for their drugs for the rest of the year.
-In 2016, Medicare will pay 42% of the price for generic drugs during the coverage gap.
-You’ll pay the remaining 58% of the price.
-What you pay for generic drugs during the coverage gap will decrease each year until it reached 25% in 2020.
-The coverage for generic drugs works differently from the discount for brand-name drugs.
+Catastrophic coverage guarantees that once an enrollee has spent up to his or her plan’s out-of-pocket limit for covered prescriptions the person will only pay a nominal coinsurance fee or co-payment for their prescription drugs for the rest of the year.
+What you pay for generic prescription drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
+This is different from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.